kakther/md-app/REAME.md

 # Introduction

 This app is a deliverable for an assignment in for my General Assembly curriculum for HTML, CSS, JavaScript and jQuery.
 The goal is to create a movies app where user able to search for movies.
-See description of moves and play.

 See *Appendix A: Assignment from General Assembly* for more information.